CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 2.9.
 Team Members: Not available

-• Service enquiries: office hours (8:00 a.m. to 4:00 p.m.)
+• Service enquiries: office hours (8:00-16:00)

-• Incidents classified as low, medium or high risk: office hours (8:00 a.m. to 4:00 p.m.)
+• Incidents classified as low, medium or high severity: office hours (8:00-16:00)

 3.2.
 Community served:

 3.3.
-Sponsorship / Affiliation: The CSIRT-CAN is part of the DGTDSP of the Government of the Canary Islands.
+Sponsorship / Affiliation: CSIRT-CAN is part of the DGTDSP of the Government of the Canary Islands.

-• Royal Decree 311/2022, of 3 May, regulating the National Security Scheme.
+• Royal Decree 311/2022, of 3 May, regulating the National Security Framework.

-• Royal Decree 43/2021, of 26 January, implementing Royal Decree-Law 12/2018, of 7 September, on the security of networks and information systems.
+• Royal Decree 43/2021, of 26 January, implementing Royal Decree-Law 12/2018, of 7 September, on the security of network and information systems.

 • Type of threat (malicious code, intrusions, fraud, etc.)